4.6 Access to quality services

 In addition, the policy offers financial support for the monthly rent of the displaced people and the people who are recipients of the Guaranteed Minimum Income.

-The Social Welfare Services (Υπηρεσίες Κοινωνικής Ευημερίας) of the Ministry of Labour, Welfare and Social Insurance offer a number of State Institutions which provide social services to the whole population, including young people.
+The Social Welfare Services (Υπηρεσίες Κοινωνικής Ευημερίας) of the Deputy Ministry of Social Welfare offer a number of State Institutions which provide social services to the whole population, including young people.
 More specifically, state Institutions provide shelter, protection and care to children, the elderly and the disabled as their permanent home or as a place to stay for a few hours during the day.
 Below the main institutions are presented:

 - Nicosia Youth Hostel (boys): The Nicosia Youth Hostel operates since 1957.
 It accommodates boys between 13 – 21 years of age, who can not stay elsewhere due to various reasons.